 A career in the railway industry is a rewarding career to pursue.
-For anyone who’s keen to work trackside, Personal Track Safety is highly important.
+For anyone who’s keen to work trackside, PTS Card is highly important.
 The Personal Track Safety course compromises relevant, up to date detail about how workers can keep safe and work efficiently.

 Needless to say, a career in the railway industry is not a walk in the park; from monitoring which platform trains arrive at to ensuring that they operate safely and on time, you are very much so in control!